pranshi25bcy10208-a11y/Smart-Calculator-System/README.md

 2. Open the Project Directory
 3. Ensure Python Is Installed
 4. Install Required Dependencies
-5. Run the main file:
+5. Run the main file

 # Instructions for Testing
 - Test the function by giving desired inputs and performing basic operations.